 What?!
 Life IS about un-relented passion and joy and feeling ‘alive’.

-This is where I really have to slap this guy on the wrist.
+This is where I really have to disagree with this man.
 Any relationship (which includes marriage, of course) deserves un-relented passion.
 Sorry.
 Every woman wants that forever, and I think it can be achieved if worked for.
 Saying “it fades” is just lame and lazy.
 The key is to keep it.
-I don’t care how.
-If you have to hire a sitter and go to a hotel, then so be it.
-Whatever it takes to keep things exciting, do it!
-Little romantic gestures go a long way.
+That might mean little romantic gestures, getaway weekends, even meeting up at a hotel.
 Yes, women feel like they do everything—job, kids, etc. But, they don’t mind doing everything if they feel they are appreciated and cherished by their husband.
 And vice versa.